Water Quality Blog

 The EPA's 10 ppb arsenic limit carries a 1-in-300 lifetime cancer risk — far above the typical 1-in-10,000 trigger.
 Here's what CT well owners need to know.

-Lead in CT School Water: What Parents Must Know
+Lead in CT School Water: A Parent's Guide

 Children absorb lead at 4-5x the adult rate.
-Waterbury schools have suspected lead service lines and $53M in federal funds won't replace them all for a decade.
+Waterbury schools have suspected lead lines and $53M in federal funds won't replace them for a decade.

 How to Read Your Water Quality Report (CCR)